Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

 ## Solution architecture

 ![The Proof of Concept Solution diagram includes Cloud Shop Application and Azure Management and Monitoring.](images/Lab-guide/image00.png "Proof of Concept Solution diagram")

+## Requirements

+- A corporate e-mail address (e.g., your @microsoft.com email).

+- Microsoft Azure subscription must be pay-as-you-go or MSDN
+  - Trial subscriptions will not work.

+- Local machine or an Azure LABVM virtual machine configured with:
+  - Visual Studio 2017 Community Edition or later
+  - Azure SDK 2.9.+ or Later for Visual Studio
+  - Azure PowerShell 4.0 or later

 ## Exercise 1: Configure Azure automation